Toko Ekambi and Kadewere help Lyon extend unbeaten Ligue 1 run against Simon's Nantes | Goal.com

 Karl Toko Ekambi and Tino Kadewere scored a goal each as Lyon stretched their unbeaten run in the French Ligue 1 to 11 games after Wednesday's 3-0 victory over Moses Simon’s Nantes.

-The African stars continued from where they stopped in Saturday’s 4-1 win over Nice and got the hosts off to a flying start at the Groupama Stadium with all three goals coming in the first 45 minutes.
+The African stars continued from where they left off after Saturday’s 4-1 win over Nice and got the hosts off to a flying start at the Groupama Stadium with all three goals coming in the first 45 minutes.

 Toko Ekambi opened the scoring for Lyon in the fourth minute while Kadewere doubled the lead in the 37th minute, and he also laid the assist for Lucas Paqueta to make it 3-0 just before the interval.